 Internet and Telephone Voting - Common Questions & Answers

 "Voter Instruction Letters" will be mailed to eligible electors included on the Voters List toward the end of September, 2018.
+If you do not receive a letter it means you were not on the Voter's List and would need to be added.
 Included in the letter will be voting instructions, as well as a unique Personal Identification Number (PIN).
 Voters using the Internet method will log on to the election website, enter their PIN, then proceed to mark their ballots electronically.
 Voters using the Telephone method will dial into a toll free number, enter their PIN, then proceed to follow a touch tone menu to enter their votes.
 The PIN contained in the Letter will be required in order to Vote!
 Voting using the Internet or Telephone will be available starting October 12th at 9:00 a.m. and will be permitted up until 8:00 p.m. on October 22nd (Voting Day).